marioblas/dotfiles/README.md

 * `bin/wifi-password` - Get the password of the wifi you're on.

 ## Thanks to...
-This project is principally for me and is based on Mathias's dotfiles.
-His [repository](https://github.com/mathiasbynens/dotfiles) and [contributors](https://github.com/mathiasbynens/dotfiles/graphs/contributors) are awesome!
+This project is principally for personal use and is based on Mathias' and Paul's dotfiles.

 ## License
 MIT © [marioblas](https://github.com/marioblas)